The 485MW combined-cycle Long Ridge energy generation project is being developed in Hannibal, Ohio. Credit: Kiewit.

 The power plant will be equipped with a GE H-class gas turbine.
 Credit: United States Department of Energy.

-The hydrogen required for the plant will be transported and stored in tube trailers.
-Credit: Scharfsinn / Shutterstock.
+The hydrogen required for the plant is produced and transported in tube trailers.
+Credit: GE.

-The Long Ridge energy generation project is a 485MW combined-cycle power plant being developed in Hannibal town in Monroe County, Ohio.
+The Long Ridge energy generation project is a 485MW combined-cycle power plant developed in Hannibal town in Monroe County, Ohio, US.

-The power plant will be operated by Long Ridge Energy Generation (LREG), a subsidiary of US-based infrastructure company Fortress Transportation and Infrastructure Investors (FTII).
+The power plant is operated by Long Ridge Energy Generation (LREG), a subsidiary of US-based infrastructure company Fortress Transportation and Infrastructure Investors (FTII).

-LREG plans to develop the combined-cycle facility as a carbon-free, hydrogen-burning power plant to improve its energy efficiency and reduce its carbon footprint.
+LREG developed the combined-cycle facility as a carbon-free, hydrogen-burning power plant to improve its energy efficiency and reduce its carbon footprint.

-The power plant will help provide low-cost energy to Ohio.
-It will be the first power plant of its kind in the US to generate electricity by burning a blend of hydrogen and gas in a combustion turbine.
+The power plant helps provide low-cost energy to Ohio.
+It is the first power plant of its kind in the US to generate electricity by burning a blend of hydrogen and gas in a combustion turbine.

-The plant employed up to 500 workers during the peak phase of construction and will generate 20 permanent operation and maintenance jobs once completed.
-It is expected to begin commercial operations in November 2021.
+The project employed up to 500 workers during the peak phase of construction and generated up to 20 permanent operation and maintenance jobs upon completion.

 Long Ridge power plant location and background

-The Long Ridge power plant is being developed on around 20 acres of the 1,600-acre Long Ridge Energy Terminal, a multi-modal energy terminal located in the Appalachian Basin.
+The Long Ridge power plant sits on 20 acres of the 1,600-acreage of the Long Ridge Energy Terminal, a multi-modal energy terminal in the Appalachian Basin.

-The plant will occupy the site of the former Ormet aluminium plant in Hannibal, which was shut down in 2013.
+The plant occupies the site of the former Ormet aluminium plant in Hannibal, which was shut down in 2013.
 The site is directly accessible from the Ohio Route 7 state highway.

 The Long Ridge power plant was originally planned as a gas-fired combined-cycle power plant, but the decision to convert it to run on carbon-free hydrogen was announced in October 2020.